The Soul Star ⭐️ The Planet of Algoritmo

 No.

 They weren’t surprised.
 They invited him to sit down and have a drink, and together they waited for the Vicinese ships to arrive.
-After several minutes, their station master, an old man of over five thousand years, joined them in their communal stupor of grief.
+After several minutes, their station master, an old man of over two thousand years, joined them in their communal stupor of grief.
 The station master was a scientist, yet he was also a wizard and alchemist of sorts.
 Realizing the insane potency of the moment, he went into the kitchen and brewed a pot of tea whose delicate pungency could be the equal of the hour.

 Revived somewhat by the subtle textures of the brisk, woody tea, Algotodo asked the station master if he had some sort of paper or book he could write in, to try to get a mental grip on what had happened.
-He told the old man that he needed to come to terms with the fact that among the millions of drowned bodies below was the body of Mai, who wasn’t just the love, but was also the very meaning of his life.
+He told the old man that he needed to come to terms with the fact that among the millions of drowned bodies below was the body of Wei, who wasn’t just the love, but was also the very meaning of his life.
 He mumbled something, although the station could just barely make it out, about “bare ruined choirs, where late the sweet birds sang.”

 Mort à jamais?
 C’était possible.
 Il y a beaucoup de hasard en tout ceci, et un second hasard, celui de notre mort, souvent ne nous permet pas d’attendre longtemps les faveurs du premier.